 - Negotiate longer times for prenatal appointments.

-- Negotiate consistent health workers for prenatal appointments if possible.
+- Negotiate consistent health workers for prenatal appointments.

-- Offer practical assistance to get to appointments if possible.
+- Offer practical assistance to get to appointments.

 - Use a variety of methods to remind her of upcoming appointments.